sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 >
 > - Unless mentioned otherwise, all fields are mandatory.
 >
-> - At any point of time, click **Save draft** and you may access the saved draft within 14 days to continue with the system account creation request.
+> - At any point of time, before submitting your request, you can click **Save draft** and access the saved draft within 14 days to continue with the system account creation request.

   a.
 Enter the Account details.